 - Convening a five-minute after-action review after a one-hour meeting.

-- Talking to someone face-to-face or on the phone rather than emailing them.
+- It’s better to talk to someone face-to-face or by phone rather than by email.

 - Speaking up in a meeting.

-- Listening with the intent to improve thinking than the “intent to reply.”
+- Listening with the intent to improve thinking rather than the “intent to reply.”

 - Eating lunch with people rather than taking a sandwich at your desk.